coreflexive/proof/Transitive.Ex.Associative.md

 		▢

-	⊩		Goal follows from observation c. by the defintion of ⊑
+	⊩		Goal follows from observation c. by Assumption 1.

 	▢